nub340/DreamsOfAJaguar/README.md

 python project.py
 ```

 This will start the game and utilize the last 6 A.I. genereted units.
+Otherwise you'll keep replacing the units on each launch.